Part 1 is here

 There may be fitness enthusiasts who are closely following every other aspect of good health practices except for maintaining a healthy diet.
 Here’s what many of us forget or ignore.
-As the human body ages, its ability to burn off and eliminate excess fat and other harmful substances gradually decrease.
+As the human body ages, its ability to burn off and eliminate excess fat and other harmful substances gradually decreases.
 The outcome is increased weight and a weaker performing body.
 Radically changing my diet was the last step I took.
-Weight gain and reduced energy was my motivation.
+Weight gain and reduced energy were my motivation.

 I’ve been closely following the healthy diet menu that I described above for about 10 years (year posted: 2009).
 I indulge a little occasionally as a reward to myself or while I’m on vacation, but generally, I manage to stay on it 95% of the time.
-In the beginning, it was quite a struggle because I missed the buttery, sugary, salty, fatty flavors in the foods I ate.
+In the beginning, it was quite a struggle because I missed the buttery, sugary, salty, and fatty flavors in the foods I ate.
 I found that once I was away from these “alleged” flavor enhancers for a while my preferences changed and I started to enjoy the taste of foods without all the extra flavorings.

 Here’s a good example.
 At one point, I could not imagine ever eating a piece of toast without butter.
-Once my taste buds adjusted to foods without butter and other intense flavorings, I was amazed at the wonderful fragrance and taste of a slice of quality whole grain bread.
-The same could not be said of low quality, zero benefit, cheap breads.
+Once my taste buds adjusted to foods without butter and other intense flavorings, I was amazed at the wonderful fragrance and taste of a slice of quality whole-grain bread.
+The same could not be said of low quality, zero benefit, and cheap breads.
 This change in the sensitivity of my taste buds also allowed me to appreciate the taste of fruits and vegetables in a way that I never have in my life!
 Eating a healthy diet became a pleasure.

 Today when I go to a restaurant and I get a dish that unexpectedly contains a lot of butter, salt, sugar, or fat I am instantly repealed and sometimes sicken by it.
 I’ve learned to politely ask the server a few questions about the food when I go to restaurants now.
 As far as being invited to eat at the homes of family and friends, I just make sure that I’ve made the “cooks” aware of my healthy diet lifestyle well in advance of any invitations.